AloizioMacedo/investments/README.md

 ## Running

-You can directly run the pipeline with
+You can directly run the full pipeline with

 ```bash
 make run